arerickson28/password-generator/README.md

 # Prompt 2 for special characters
 --Option, a yes/no prompt for each: upper, lower, number, special (convert response to lower)
---Option, one prompt then use "check if contains" upper, lower, number, special (convert response to lower)
+--Option, one prompt then use "check if contains" upper, lower, number, special (convert response to lower) --Convert to boolean
 --Append answer to a list (four values in list, yes/no for each of the four choices)